Categorising Fine-to-Coarse Grained Misinformation: An Empirical Study of COVID-19 Infodemic

 \subsubsection{URL Sources in Misinformation and Debunk Tweets}

-We also note that misinformation tweets have significantly less URLs than that in the debunk tweets, and may also contain high-credibility sources (e.g.nature.com) as shown in Figure \ref{fig:tweet_url}.
+The top 10 frequent URL domain names found in misinformation and debunk tweets shown in Figure~\ref{fig:tweet_url}.
+The numbers in horizontal axe are averaged by number of misinformation/debunk tweets.
+We note that there is almost no URL overlap between misinformation and debunk tweets (only overlap URL is cnbc.com), and misinformation tweets are very likely to link to video website (e.g. youtube.com).
+We also note that misinformation tweets have high frequency contain URLs than that in the debunk tweets, and may also contain high-credibility sources (e.g.PubMed).
 For instance, a misinformation tweet claims that \textit{`Now officially : 5G Technology and induction of coronavirus in skin cells published online ahead of print, 2020 Jul 16.
 J Biol Regul Homeost Agents, 2020'} and provides a link to `pubmed.ncbi.nlm.nih.gov'.
 However, that paper was retracted after a thorough investigation as it showed evidence of substantial manipulation of the peer review.
 In addition, several tweets quote information from \textit{`clinicaltrials.gov'} and claim that \textit{`Hydroxychloroquine and Zinc With Either Azithromycin or Doxycycline for Treatment of COVID-19 in Outpatient Setting'}.
 However, large-scale clinical trials demonstrate no beneficial effect of hydroxychloroquine in terms of viral shedding, disease severity, or mortality among COVID-19 patients.
-On the contrary, we found URLs in the debunk tweets not only clearly pointing at the professional fact-checking sources (e.g., fullfact.org, factcheck.org, etc.) but also indicating that debunk tweets are more likely to use information provided by professional fact-checkers.
-For instance, we find more than 175 debunk tweets provide links from \textit{`fullfact.org'}.